devpi/devpi/doc/userman/devpi_commands.rst

                             devpi-server version.
 Note that you can only import into a fresh server state directory (positional argument to devpi-server).
 [None]
+      --skip-import-type TYPE
+                            skip the given index type during import.
+Used when the corresponding plugin isn't installed anymore.
+[None]
       --no-events           no events will be run during import, instead they arepostponed to run on server start.
 This allows much faster start of the server after import, when devpi-